-During 2023, the GVS Group undertook several initiatives aimed at improving engagement with its investors.
+During 2024, GVS continued its numerous initiatives to improve engagement with its investors.
 Specifically, significant emphasis was placed on strengthening the dialogue with institutional investors, who represent the vast majority of the group's shareholder base, through targeted marketing activities developed along the following lines:

-- a) improving the quality of financial information and analysis shared with the market when publishing the Group's periodic results, through the introduction of a new presentation layout and sharing of greater detail on financial performance.
-In addition, starting with the presentation of the 2023 interim results, top management conference calls to illustrate periodic results take place in a live video-conference format to maximise interaction with participants; - b) strengthening dialogue with institutional investors, through participation in investment conferences and the organisation of dedicated road-shows in the key international financial centres.
+- improving the quality of financial information and analysis shared with the market when publishing the Group's periodic results, maximising the detail of the information published and direct interaction with participants in the quarterly live video conferences; - further strengthening the dialogue with institutional investors by increasing the participation of top management in dedicated investment conferences and road-shows in the key international financial centres.

-With regard to this activity, in 2023, a team consisting of the Chief Executive Officer, Chief Financial Officer and the Group Investor Relations and M&A Director met 120 institutional investors in 173 meetings, of which 113 in one-on-one meeting and 60 in group meetings.
-Within these meetings, in order to maximise communication effectiveness and promote greater interaction, preference was given to in-person meetings (155), as opposed to 18 video conferences.
-Of these:
+With regard to this activity, in 2024 the Group's top management met 133 institutional investors in 198 meetings, of which 104 in 1to1 format and 94 in group meetings.
+Within these meetings, in order to maximise communication effectiveness and promote greater interaction, preference was given to in-person meetings (166), as opposed to 32 video conferences.